florian/x18n/README.md

 # X18n [![Build Status](https://travis-ci.org/florian/x18n.png)](https://travis-ci.org/florian/x18n)

 X18n is a JavaScript library that helps you to translate web apps that do a lot on the client side.
 It automatically detects the user language and sorts the available translations smartly.
-It has nice interpolation and pluralisation features that are compatible with Ruby's [r18n](https://github.com/ai/r18n) gem.
+It has nice interpolation and pluralisation features that are also compatible with Ruby's [r18n](https://github.com/ai/r18n) gem.
+If you use React it's super easy to translate your app using [react-x18n](https://github.com/marco-a/react-x18n)

 ## Overview

-*The translations are rougly adopted from r18n to show the compability.*
+`npm install x18n` or just grab [x18n_build.js](https://raw.githubusercontent.com/florian/x18n/master/lib/x18n_build.js)

 ```js
 x18n.register('en', {